Overview of Azure Multi-Factor Authentication for your organization

-Based on our studies, your account is more than 99.9% less likely to be compromised if you use MFA.
+Based on our studies, your account is more than 99.9% less likely to be compromised if you use multi-factor authentication (MFA).

-So how does your organization turn on multi-factor authentication even for free, before becoming a statistic?
+So how does your organization turn on MFA even for free, before becoming a statistic?

 Customers who are utilizing the free benefits of Azure AD can use security defaults to enable multi-factor authentication in their environment.